 The support of a Campus Services technician to run a public live event is optional.
 You are welcome to run your event on your own without paying for support from Campus Services.

-If you would like to stream to social media or YouTube or would like video content created for your event you will need support from Campus Services.
-Please note that support from Campus Services should be booked will in advance of your event.
+If you would like to stream to social media or YouTube or would like video content created for your event, you will need support from Campus Services.
+Please note that support from Campus Services should be booked well in advance of your event.
 You can reach out to the team via email@example.com

 How many Producers do I need for a Live Event?